-This article is written by Monisha M & Deepima R, students of Department of Legal Studies, Vels
+This article is written by Monisha M & Deepika R, students of Department of Legal Studies, VELS

 In today`s world, just like adults, children may be at risk of having their online identity stolen or misused.
 Children can unwittingly reveal too many personal details online, leaving open to identity theft and also unexplained bills, emails and letters regarding government benefits or tax payment may indicate a stolen identity.
 It is excellent for children to build relationships and share interests online, but it is essential to talk with them about what could happen if they share too much.
 Parents should teach the privacy and information they shouldn’t share online and encourage them to think about which friends they communicate with are likely to share with others.
 This paper identifies the various issues children face online.
 Reference has also been made to the conclusions from the studies by researchers involving the techniques.

 Thus an attempt has been made to give an overview of the children’s online privacy and data protection.
 The entire system is based on intimate understanding of child protection.

 WHAT IS CHILDREN`S ONLINE PRIVACY:

 The Children’s Online Privacy Protection Act (COPPA) gives parents control over what information websites can collect from their kids.
 The COPPA Rule puts additional protections in place and streamlines other procedures that companies covered by the rule need to follow.
 The COPPA FAQs can help keep your company COPPA compliant.
 Learn about the COPPA Safe Harbor Program and organisations the FTC has approved to implement safe harbour programs.
 You can also get information about ways to obtain verifiable parental consent– including new methods the Commission has approved – and seeking approval and the process for seeking support for new courses.

 The Children’s Online Privacy Protection Act (COPPA) applies to websites for kids, but it also may apply to sites aimed at general audiences.
 Read this revised publication to find out when your site is subject to COPPA.